 In the examples above, the adverbial expression modifies the action.
 However, the adverbial also can modify the adverb.

 you’re talking fast.

 to talk very fast

 hızlı mı konuşuyoruz sizce?

 Do you think we talk fast?

-If an equivalent for -ly is being searched in Turkish, that would be -CA. But do not hurry to use it for every adjectives.
+If an equivalent for -ly is being searched in Turkish, that would be -CA. But do not hurry to use it for every adjective.
 Because almost all adjectives serve as an adverb.
 If you add –CA, you emphasize on the adverb.

 i. güzel konuş